 Some women report that their sex has improved because using an IUD removes any worry of an unwanted pregnancy.
 Of course, your experience may differ, but using a worry-free contraceptive — and one that can be reversed completely at any time — offers women the freedom they seek.

 According to the National Institutes of Health, there is no scientific evidence suggesting that using any intrauterine device — whether the ParaGard, Mirrena or Skyla — leads to IUD weight gain.
 Numerous studies point to no unwanted weight gain at all.
-If you’re weighing the copper intrauterine device vs Mirena, consult your local obgyn specialist or gynecologist NYC Dr. Zelmanovich.
+If you’re weighing the copper intrauterine device vs Mirena, your best bet would be to consult your local obgyn specialist or gynecologist NYC Dr. Fernando Mariz.
 While the copper version lasts longer, the Skyla is smaller.
 All have their advantages and issues.
 All of them are equally effective birth control devices.
 All options and your specific case should be discussed with your gynecologist.

 Frequently Asked Questions